lucasdietrich/AVRTOS/readme.md

 Following features are supported:
 - Cooperative threads
-- Preemptive threads with time slice between 1ms and 16ms (based on timer 0).
+- Preemptive threads with time slice between 1 ms and 16 ms (timer 0 and timer 2) up to 4 seconds (timer 1)
+- Configurable sysclock timer among hardware timers : timer0 (8bits), timer1 (16 bits), timer2 (8 bits)
 - Mutex and Semaphores
 - Thread sleep up to 65 seconds (or more if using high precision time objects)
 - Scheduler lock/unlock to temporarily set a preemptive thread as cooperative